dmbarbour/glas/docs/GlasApps.md

 Aside from persistent registers, the system API provides access to network, filesystem, console, clocks, native GUI, secure random data, etc..
 However, it is a huge hassle to implement all these features up front.
 Initially, I plan to develop a pipelined FFI that is then used to implement those other features.

+## State

+Registers in 'app.\*' or 'sys.db.\*' are the primary locations for application state.
+Each register contains a value.
+In general, values may have arbitrary size.
+Type annotations may describe expected register types, potentially including size constraints.
+Insofar as a compiler can verify static type analysis, it is feasible to represent state very efficiently.

+Database registers are bound to a configured database and thus shared with other applications.
+Type annotations may also describe these shared registers.
+Doing so provides an opportunity to verify interaction with the database prior to application start.
+It is also feasible to record type assumptions into the database to detect conflicting assumptions.

+### Heap API?
+Disfavor.
+Defer.

+It isn't difficult to introduce and implement a heap API.
+Consider a minimalist API:

+* `sys.heap.new : [heap] HeapRef` - allocate a new reference to an abstract heap.
+* `sys.heap.rw(HeapRef, NewVal) : [heap] OldVal` - swap data with heap.
+Error if HeapRef was allocated by another heap.

+In this API, the 'heap' parameter is a register name via linking `{ "MyRegister" => "heap" }`.
+The heap is not stored in this register, rather is associated (via '%tl.arc').
+The valid scope of HeapRef is determined by the scope of 'heap', i.e. it's an error to store a HeapRef to any longer-lived heap.
+We can support persistent heaps bound to 'sys.db.\*'.

+Although a heap API isn't difficult to implement, it complicates conflict analysis and garbage collection, and it introduces a form of inconsistency: we cannot conveniently couple 'methods' with heap references.
+For these reasons, I'm reluctant to include a heap API.
+But it is a viable feature.

 ## Concurrency

 The program model supports fork-join coroutines.
 The normal concern with coroutines is the absence of preemption.
 A coroutine must yield voluntarily.
 However, this problem is mitigated by transactional steps and a non-deterministic scheduler.
 A coroutine that does not yield in a timely manner can be aborted to be retried later.
 The runtime can evaluate several steps simultaneously, analyze for read-write conflicts, commit a non-conflicting subset of steps and retry the rest.